hitech95/LEDE-Hub/Readme.md

 # LEDE Hub
-A quick way to search and browse all the available platforms.
+A quick way to search and browse all the available platforms and our awesome staff!

-### Features:
+## Features:
   - Browse the supported hardware
   - Direct link for bugs (bugtracker)
   - Cronjob to import the devices to keep in synk the hub with the build server